-And this is only one example; dozens of countries, from Germany to Uzbekistan and Ukraine to the United States, have had similar experiences.
+And this is only one example; dozens of countries, from the US and Germany to Uzbekistan and Ukraine, have had similar experiences.
 The shift away from fossil fuels and toward renewables reduces global dependence on fossil-rich nations.
 Solar energy, thankfully, is much more equitably distributed.
 Although not every nation is rich in fossil fuels, solar energy is possible everywhere.
 The most solar-rich nation, Azerbaijan, only gets four times more sunlight per square mile of land than the most impoverished, Norway.
 That may sound significant, but it is a relatively minor variance.
 The equivalent disparity between the haves and have-nots for oil is more than a million to one.

-- Azeem Azhar is an entrepreneur and creator of Exponential View, a weekly newsletter examining the impact of new technology, and author of The Exponential Age: How Accelerating Technology Is Transforming Business, Politics and Society.
+- Azeem Azhar is an entrepreneur and creator of Exponential View, a weekly newsletter examining the impact of new technology.
+He is also the author of The Exponential Age: How Accelerating Technology Is Transforming Business, Politics and Society.

 - Excerpted from The Exponential Age: How Accelerating Technology Is Transforming Business, Politics and Society, by Azeem Azhar.
 Copyright © 2021 Azeem Azhar.
 Printed with permission of the publishers Random House Business and Diversion Books.
 All rights reserved.